 Most importantly, absolute imports decouple my code from the directory

-relative to where it’s imported is not
+structure.
+The location of Page relative to where it’s imported is not

 important enough information to encode.
 Or spend time thinking about.

-An Exception For Co-Located Stylesheets and Tests
+An Exception: Co-Located Stylesheets and Tests

-Even with absolute imports as a convention, I still use relative imports occasionally.
 One use case is a React app with co-located stylesheets and tests.
 In a directory such as this:

 Relative imports are arguably a helpful convention for the co-located files:

-// Component.jsx importing its stylesheet
+// Component.tsx importing its stylesheet

 import { styles } from './Component.module.scss';

-// Component.test.jsx importing its test subject
+// Component.test.tsx importing its test subject

 import { Component } from './Component';